morse-simulator/morse/doc/morse/morse.rst

 The first release of MORSE contains only a subset of the final simulator specification.

-Amongst the planned features for MORSE 0.3:
+Amongst the planned features for future MORSE releases:

 - full compatiblity with the ROS robotics framework (other robotics framework are planned as well.
 Let us know if you want to contribute in this area),
 - support for point cloud sensors (stereo-vision, Velodyne, Kinect,...)